Gnosder/Gaming/Adventurs/B1 Reptile God.md

 This act covers the exploration of Orlane and discovery of the Cult.
 It begins as soon as the characters enter the town and ends when they leave the town *in pursuit of the Cult*.

-#### What people Know

-In Orlane
-    Orlane used to be fairly prosperous but has recently become more closed off.
-Trade has stagnated, townsfolk have become distrustful.
-Some townfolk have gone missing but most return a few days later acting strangly (but its more of a feeling).
-A few have yet to return.

-Outside Orlane
-    Rumors have been swirling.
-Orlane has cut off trade, and villagers no longer travel to surrounding towns.
-Travelers have gone missing near the town.

 #### Cult Activities